-Apple CEO Tim Cook faced some harsh questions during the ongoing Epic Games-Apple trial over the removal of the Fortnite game from the App Store, but he offered a mild, “carefully tended ignorance” that left several key questions unanswered.
+Apple CEO Tim Cook faced some harsh questions during the ongoing Epic Games-Apple trial over the removal of the Fortnite game from the App Store.
+Still, he offered a mild, “carefully tended ignorance” that left several key questions unanswered.

-The company called CEO Tim Cook to conclude three weeks of testimony in Epic vs Apple legal battle on Friday and Judge Yvonne Gonzalez Rogers engaged Cook in a surprisingly tense exchange over Apple’s business model reports The Verge.
+The company called CEO Tim Cook to conclude three weeks of testimony in Epic vs Apple legal battle on Friday.
+Judge Yvonne Gonzalez Rogers engaged Cook in a surprisingly tense exchange over Apple’s business model, reports The Verge.

 Rogers then argued: “But if they wanted to go and get a cheaper Battle Pass or V-Bucks, and they don’t know they’ve got that option, what is the problem with Apple giving them that option?
 Or at least the information that they can go and have a different option for making purchases?”

 Cook replied: “If we allowed people to link out like that, we would in essence give up our total return on our IP (intellectual property).”

 The much-reported trial between Apple and Epic Games began on May 5, as the companies got involved in a legal battle over the use of an in-game payment system.

 While Epic Games argues about Apple’s monopoly over the app market and treats 30 percent standard fee amount to anti-competitive behavior that must be regulated by antitrust law, Apple contends that “the whole antitrust allegation and associated dust-kicking is little more than a PR stunt.”

 The Fortnite game was removed from App Store in August last year after the company allegedly violated rules by adding an in-game payment system aimed at depriving Apple of its commission on in-app purchases from the App Store.